 She married Schuyler Pearson Britton on October 29, 1901.
-The wedding was planned to avoid any conflicts with the baseball schedule.
+They planned the wedding to avoid any conflicts with the baseball schedule.
 Schuyler Britton, also from Cleveland’s high society, was the brother of Charles Schuyler Britton, who lived at 10229 Lake Shore Boulevard.
 Schuyler, four years Helene’s senior, worked for his brother at the Britton-Gardner Printing Company.

-Helene and Schuyler two children: Frank De Hass Britton named after her father and Marie who was born in 1907.
+Helene and Schuyler had two children: Frank De Hass Britton, named after her father, and Marie, born in 1907.

 In addition to her new role as a team owner, Helene had a private struggle with her husband.
 On June 14, 1911, Helene first filed for divorce in Cleveland and had Schuyler served with a temporary restraining order.
 By August, she dismissed the divorce petition, and in February 1913, Schuyler was elected president by the Cardinals’ board.
 However, at the end of 1916, Helene still owned the Cardinals and had again taken action to divorce, finally ending the unhappy marriage in 1916.